islaytitans/alien/docs/src/GM/README.md

   - Attacker collects dice for Close Combat skill
   - Add dice for Strength stat
   - Add stress dice for stress level
+  - Add bonus dice from Weapon / equipment if any
+  - Apply any weapon benefit
+    - If Armor Peircing
+      - Armor Rating of defence die reduced by half
 - Roll to hit
   - Rolled no successes
     - Push Yourself or miss